-The 50th Anniversary of the Masters of Environmental Design Program at the Yale School of Architecture
+The 50th Anniversary of the Master of Environmental Design Program at the Yale School of Architecture

 Thursday, November 9